Colossal Terahertz Magnetoresistance from Magnetic Polarons in EuZn$_2$P$_2$

-We next examine how magnetic fields modify the terahertz conductivity by measuring $\sigma_1(\nu,B)$ at two representative temperatures, $1.6$~K and $50$~K, below and above $T_\mathrm{N}$.
+We next examine how magnetic fields modify the terahertz conductivity by measuring $\sigma_1(\nu,B)$ at 1.6 and 50 K. The former is the lowest accessible temperature and probes regime III deep in the antiferromagnetic phase, whereas the latter probes the correlated paramagnetic regime II at a comparable absolute temperature offset above $T_\mathrm{N}$.
 Figure~\ref{fig:fig3}(a) shows $\sigma_1(\nu)$ at 1.6~K for selected fields.
 As $B$ increases, the conductivity minimum is progressively lifted and the curvature of the electronic feature changes.
-As discussed above, the phonon tail is weak in this spectral range, so the field dependence of the minimum primarily reflects changes in the electronic response.
+Although the field dependence of the minimum may also contain a contribution from the low-frequency phonon tail, the concurrent changes in the low-frequency electronic response indicate a substantial electronic contribution to its lifting.
 We apply the same low-frequency parameterization used in Fig.~\ref{fig:fig1}(a) to the field-dependent spectra.
 The resulting parameters reveal a systematic field-induced reshaping of the electronic feature.
 The coefficient $A$ becomes progressively less negative with increasing field at both temperatures.
-The exponent $q$ starts near 0.8 at zero field but evolves differently at the two temperatures, decreasing toward $\sim\!0.5$ at 1.6~K and increasing to $\sim\!0.9$ at 50~K as $B$ approaches 7~T. By contrast, the offset frequency $\nu_0$ remains within the 0.35--0.5~THz range (see Supplementary Material~\cite{SM}).
+The exponent $q$ starts near 0.8 at zero field but evolves differently at the two temperatures, decreasing toward $\sim\!0.5$ at 1.6~K and increasing to $\sim\!0.9$ at 50~K as $B$ approaches 7~T. By contrast, the offset frequency $\nu_0$ remains within the 0.35--0.5~THz range (see Supplemental Material~\cite{SM}).
 These trends indicate that the magnetic field primarily modifies the spectral curvature and amplitude of the electronic response, while leaving its characteristic frequency scale largely unchanged.

 Figure~\ref{fig:fig3}(b) compares the field dependence of $\sigma_\mathrm{dc}$ and $\sigma_1(\nu\!=\!1.5~\mathrm{THz})$, both of which increase with increasing $B$ at 1.6~K and 50~K. The relative enhancement is systematically larger at 1.5~THz than in $\sigma_\mathrm{dc}$, indicating a stronger field-induced change in the finite-frequency conductivity than in its zero-frequency extrapolation.
 Within a magnetic-polaron picture, this behavior is expected because the polaron moment couples directly to the magnetic field and modifies its spatial extent, causing polarons aligned with the field to expand while antiparallel ones contract~\cite{PhysRevB.37.4060}.
 Such field-induced changes in the polaron configuration and overlap can enhance the THz conductivity more rapidly than the long-range transport captured by $\sigma_\mathrm{dc}$.
 The persistence of this contrast at 50~K is consistent with magnetic-polaron correlations extending well above the onset of long-range order in EuZn$_2$P$_2$~\cite{Krebber2023EuZn2P2PRB}.